aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 ### Step 1.
 Sign in to your AWS account

 1. Sign in to your AWS account at <https://aws.amazon.com> with an IAM user role that includes full administrative permissions.
-For details, see [Planning the deployment] (#planning-the-deployment) earlier in this guide.
+For details, see [Planning the deployment](#planning-the-deployment) earlier in this guide.

 2. Make sure that your AWS account is configured correctly, as discussed in the [Technical requirements](#technical-requirements) section.